VioletViolaVi/Milestone-Project-4/README.md

 ![A wireframe of the payment page on desktop screens.](/media/wireframes/32.payment-desktop.PNG)
 # Credits
 ## Media
-The following images used for this app/website were taken from Unsplash:
+The following images used for this website were taken from Unsplash:
 * Photos by Alexander Mils:
     * https://unsplash.com/photos/hVk0-hqA69k
     * https://unsplash.com/photos/pPhN8HFzkDE